Chemical Manufacturing

 1. Go to https://rcrainfo.epa.gov/rcrainfoweb/action/modules/br/naics/view

-2. Repeat the following steps for each NAICS code and each reporting cycle.
-You will be able to access data for one year and one NAICS code at a time.
-For each reporting cycle, sum the output across the two NAICS code to calculate the total shown in this chart for the year corresponding to that reporting cycle.
+2. For each reporting cycle, sum the output across all NAICS codes to calculate the total shown in this chart for the year corresponding to that reporting cycle by using the following criteria:

 1. NAICS codes: 3221 PULP, PAPER, AND PAPERBOARD MILLS; 3222 CONVERTED PAPER PRODUCT MANUFACTURING